7 Vital Things to Teach our Kids about Jobs and Social Media

 So, how can a young person, especially one that may have made a few mistakes online, better manage how they present themselves online?

-Here are a few tips to share, based on some things I’ve seen lately.
-Please feel free to add some of your own in the comment section. 🙂7 Tips for Brand Management for Young People Click To Tweet
+Here are a few tips to share, based on some things I’ve seen lately.7 Tips for Brand Management for Young People Click To Tweet

 1. Google Yourself